The Cave opens for the season Thursday, April 18, 2024, and will be open Thursday - Sunday, 9:00-4:00.

 Illinois Caverns is located in southwestern Illinois in Monroe County about 35 miles south of St. Louis.
 This karst region known as the Sinkhole Plain contains one of the densest concentration of sinkholes in the US.
 The entrance to the cave (which also has been known as Burksville Cave, Manmmoth Cave of Illinois, Egyptian Cave and Eckert Cave) is located on a 118-acre tract which was purchased by the Department of Natural Resources in 1985.

 The process of cave formation involves the power of water over rock.
-The rocks that form the base of the Illinois Ozark, Shawnee Hills and Mississippi Border natural divisions area the sort most susceptible to the forces of water.
+The rocks that form the base of the Illinois Ozark, Shawnee Hills and Mississippi Border natural divisions are the sort most susceptible to the forces of water.
 Millions of years ago huge, shallow seas covered much of this area and deposited many layers of organic and carbonate sediments, forming the limestone and dolomite bedrock that dominate the region today.
 These types of rocks are easily dissolved and carried off by water, especially along the subterranean cracks or "joints" common to these sedimentary deposits.

 Over millenniums of time, the dissolving action of water along the subterranean cracks formed large, water-filled conduits or underground streams.
 Meanwhile, erosion on the surface began to cut valleys into the surrounding countryside.
 As the surface valleys deepened, some of the underground passages were drained, creating the air-filled passages known as caves.